California joins Northwest Wildland Fire Fighting Compact amid federal cuts

 Lieutenant Governor Eleni Kounalakis (2023)

-Out of the $265.6 billion in total tax revenue collected by California in 2024, $22 million came from amusements license taxes, representing an increase from the previous year, when the total was $17.1 million, according to the U.S. Census Bureau’s Annual Survey of State Government Tax Collections (STC).
+Of the $265.6 billion in taxes collected by California in 2024, 3.5%, or $9.2 billion, came from motor fuels sales taxes, according to the U.S. Census Bureau’s Annual Survey of State Government Tax Collections (STC).

 Trending